 Around this time, Frank Fay was developing a new character, the wisecracking emcee.
 Always nattily dressed, the emcee provided comedic transitions between acts.
 If the audience didn’t care for an act, the emcee could reinvigorate the mood before the next act appeared.

 Fay also had a stylistic walk.
-“Fay didn’t walk onstage,” says Laura Leff, “as much as he glided.
+“Fay didn’t walk onstage,” says Laura Leibowitz, “as much as he glided.
 His stride was confident and commanding, with an air of smugness.”

 Many performers copied the Frank Fay walk.
 Most notable, among those who copied his walk, were Jack Benny and Bob Hope.
 Today, few remember or use the Frank Fay stage walk.

-“For Jack,” says Leff, “the walk was faux smugness.
+“For Jack,” says Leibowitz, “the walk was faux smugness.
 He cascaded on stage, as the main course to dinner table, saying, ‘Eat me up.’”
 The sashay walk fit his radio character, nicely.

 The idea of transition became important, too.
 An emcee introduced acts and ensured each show flowed.
 This took much flare and audiences enjoyed it.